yojee/yojee-developer-portal/docs/guides/sender-api-guide.md

 #### Company Slug

 The Company Slug is a string to uniquely identify each instance of a customer’s company in Yojee.
-Each customer is assigned a slug which they will use as part of the authentication information.
+Each customer is assigned to a slug which they will use as part of the authentication information.

 #### Access Token